iwanders/battleground_construct/README.md

 - For your unit controller, run `cargo doc` and look for the [battleground_unit_control](./battleground_unit_control) crate.
 - The [unit_control_example](./unit_control_example) crate holds an example controller that compiles to a `.wasm` module.
-- The [battleground_viewer](./battleground_viewer) crate allows you to visualise the construct, see its readme for instructions.
+- The [battleground_viewer](./battleground_viewer) crate allows you to visualise the construct (native and in the browser), see its readme for instructions.
 - The [battleground_construct](./battleground_construct) crate contains all simulation / game logic.
 - The [engine](./engine) holds the [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system)
   on which the game runs.